Mrelery/BI_tutorial_forGit/README.md

-# BI_tutorial_forGit
+# BI_tutorial_for_Git
-Play ground for BI team members to play around with git
+Repo for BI team members to play around with Git.